cosmos/cosmos-sdk/docs/rfc/PROCESS.md

 6. If there is consensus and enough feedback then the RFC can be accepted.

 > Note: An RFC is written when there is no working group or team session on the problem.
 RFC's are meant as a distributed white boarding session.
-If there is a working group on the proposal there is no need to have an RFC as there is synchornous whiteboarding going on.
+If there is a working group on the proposal there is no need to have an RFC as there is synchronous whiteboarding going on.

 ### RFC status